 5. Think Global

 Sometimes, you will need to balance having a name that is ‘universal’ and yet ‘local’ enough.
-It all depends on your targeted market and your future plans— if your 15-year plan for the business is to remain within a specific geographical/ linguistic area (eg. the French-speaking parts of Canada) and nowhere else, it is alright for you to choose a name that is in French or has French connotations.
+It all depends on your targeted market and your future plans— if your 15-year plan for the business is to remain within a specific geographical/ linguistic area (eg. the French-speaking parts of Canada) and nowhere else, it is appropriate for you to choose a name that is in French or has French connotations.
 However, if you were to venture out to Singapore or other parts of Asia at some point, this might sometimes prove to be a hindrance as Asians would not have any significant connection to your French name and/or branding.
-Worse still is choosing a name that may be innocent enough in the chosen language (usually English) but means something undesirable, is associated with something undesirable or sounds like something undesirable in another language.
+Another faux-pas you must avoid is choosing a name that means something innocent in its intended language, but translates to something inappropriate or unsavory in another language.
 An example is a name with the number 4 in it, the number 4 being generally inauspicious to people of Chinese ethnicity because it sounds like the word “die” in Mandarin and Cantonese, among others.
-Another example is how the Chevrolet car model “Nova”, while meaning essentially “star” in New Latin (thus acceptable in the US in its English form), unfortunately means “it won’t go” in the Spanish language thus had very poor sales in Hispanic countries until Chevrolet changed the name to “Caribe”.
+Another example is how the Chevrolet car model “Nova”, while meaning essentially “star” in New Latin (thus acceptable in the US in its English form), unfortunately means “it won’t go” in the Spanish language.
+This may seem irrelevant, but the Chevrolet Nova has performed very poorly in Hispanic countries as a result of that translation, until Chevrolet changed the name to “Caribe”.

 Clearly, it thus makes sense to research your market and long-term projected targeted market thoroughly.
 Not only is it important to understand business/financial considerations in the country of your business, it is also important to understand the global implications of your choice of name and, by extension, the names of your products and services.

 Rikvin is a registered Filing Agent with ACRA, which enables us to facilitate company incorporations, and compliance filing with ACRA on behalf of our clients.